michaela012/IS_project/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Student in CS 376, fall 2019.
+subtitle: Hello World
 ---

-My name is Michaela Smith.
-Here you'll find posts and responses relating to CS 376, a class on user centered design.
+Hi!
+My name is Michaela; I'm a sociology major interested in computer science and art.
+This site documents my progress on an independent study project combining those topics.